 With Dresner Group's managed IT services, we can handle this technical information for you while you reap all of the benefits of a protected network.
 Our services are an inexpensive, monthly investment, contrary to the average break-fix technology company.

 A healthy network is a strong network, and Dresner Group can take care of that, too.
-With our off-site maintenance tool, we can apply the latest patches and vulnerabilities as they are released.
-If you’re interested in our UTM solution or our off-site maintenance service, give Dresner Group a call at 410-531-6727.
+With our remote maintenance tool, we can apply the latest patches and vulnerabilities as they are released.
+If you’re interested in our UTM solution or our remote maintenance service, give Dresner Group a call at (410) 531-6727.